Aaron-Medrano117/Office365TenantAssessment/README.md

 ### General

 - Generates a HTML report to your desktop called `Microsoft365-Report-<customer_name>-<date_time>.html`
+- Generates an Excel workbook with the same dataset for further analysis
 - Interactive console interface
 - Create Desktop icon (Windows only)
 - Automatic update check